MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **AdditionQuiz.java** - Generates two numbers and asks for the answer.
 If the answer is correct, true is returned, otherwise false is returned.

+**ComputeAndInterpretBMI.java** - Works out the BMI from the entered height and weight.

 **ComputeArea.java** - Computes the area using Pi.

 **ComputeAreaWithConsoleInput.java** - Computes the area inputted to the console and calculates the area using Pi.